 Board Member Childs asked about parents as assessors, for example when a parent indicates that their child's vocabulary is limited.
 This type of observation and assessment would be an earlier assessment than preschool or kindergarten assessments.
 Board Member Childs added that in other countries, there is significant support for parents to know when to have their children assessed.

 Chairperson Lesaux noted that in other countries, parents fill out a questionnaire while in the pediatrician’s waiting room.
 She added that parents at every level and demographic group continue to be the most reliable reporter of what the child knows and what they do not know yet.
-Screening and assessment tools are more than raising red flags; it is also a means to have a meaningful conversation about the importance of early childhood development with parents and families.
+Screening tools do more than raise red flags; it is also a means to have a meaningful conversation about the importance of early childhood development with parents and families.

 Board Member Block offered an example of how the CFCE grantees use the Ages and Stages Questionnaire with parents and families that have an established, trusting relationship with the programs.
 Undersecretary Reale added that knowing what is being collected and how this data is used would be immensely helpful.
-Chairperson Lesaux noted that it is not advisable to use an assessment tool for screening, as the data generated is not meant to be aggregated.
+Chairperson Lesaux noted that it is not advisable to use a formative assessment tool for screening, as the data generated is not meant to be aggregated.

 Board Member Villegas-Reimers stated that everything being discussed in terms of assessments relies on educators.
 She added that while the Board and EEC can think about parenting education, the conversation cannot continue unless the necessary level of professional development for educators is provided for the field.